phatcher/Meerkat.Security/README.md

 This framework is most closely aligned to RBAC but has some ABAC capabilities as well, e.g. you can secure an operation based on additional attributes about the subject and also use [hierarchies](#hierarchies) to implement more fine-grained permissions.

-The main advantage of the framework is its speed since operations will take place in memory, and this leads us to its main limitation in that it is intended to secure activities on the class of the resource rather than individual resources i.e. we can easily secure Order.Create or Order.Edit to a role SalesClerk but restricting editing of Order 231 for example would require domain knowledge and/or database access to know who can edit this particular order and so it out of scope.
+The main advantage of the framework is its ease of implementation and speed since operations will take place in memory, and this leads us to its main limitation in that it is intended to secure activities on the class of the resource rather than individual resources i.e. we can easily secure **_Order.Create_** or **_Order.Edit_** to a role **_SalesClerk_** but restricting editing of **_Order 231_** for example would require domain knowledge and/or database access to know who can edit this particular order and so it out of scope.

 ## Principals and Claims